abandari2/docs/index.md

 * **Project Name**    :  Linux SOE Dashboard
 * **Organization**    :	 Accenture Technology
 * **Account**         :  Confidential Client
 * **Description**     :	 In this project, I designed a playbook in Ansible to automate soe parameters of the servers.
-This playbook is in cron job will be executed automatically in evry night and pushes the data to splunk using splunk api.
+This playbook is in cron job will be executed automatically every night and pushes the data to splunk using splunk api.
 Thus, it will display live dashboard each day for all servers.
 * **Domain**          :  Automation using ANSIBLE, BitBucket, Splunk.
 * **Team Size**       :	 6
 * **Role**            :  DEVOPS ENGINEER-ANSIBLE PLAYBOOKS DEVELOPER.